awjlogan/emon32-fw/README.md

 ### Digital filter

-The base configuration has an oversampling factor of 2X, to ease the anti-aliasing requirments.
+The base configuration has an oversampling factor of 2X to ease the anti-aliasing requirments.
 Samples are then low pass filtered and reduced to *f/2* with a half band filter (**ecmFilterSample()**).
 The half band filter is exposed for testing.
 Filter coefficients can be generated using the **filter.py** script (*./helpers/filter.py*).
 It is recommended to use an odd number of taps, as the filter can be made symmetric in this manner.
 You will need **scipy** and **matplotlib** to use the filter designer,

 ### Hosted testing

 There are tests available to run on local system (tested on macOS and Linux), rather than on a physical device, for some functions.
 These are in *./tests*.
 In that folder, run `make all` to build the tests.
 These allow for development on a faster system with better debug options.
 The firmware is structured to remove, as far as possible, direct calls to hardware.
 Do note that some functions will not behave identically.
 For example, in the configuration menu terminal entry may be different to that through a UART.

+## Acknowledgements

+### Third party

+  -